ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 \note
 - If the Event Recorder data buffer is not in uninitialized memory, the **Command** window of the debugger displays:
   "Warning: Event Recorder not located in uninitialized memory!".
-- <a target="_blank" href="https://www.keil.com/support/docs/4012.htm">Knowledgebase article 4012</a> explains how to create
-  custom memory areas in uVision.
+- <a target="_blank" href="- <a target="_blank" href="https://developer.arm.com/documentation/ka003868/latest">Knowledgebase article 4012</a> explains how to create custom memory areas in uVision.
 - If your RAM is not big enough to separate the Event Recorder area from the Flash programming area, make sure that you enable "Reset and Run" for the **Download Function**:
   \image html reset_and_run.png